ssb68/capstone/README.md

 ## Project Overview

 This is a Udacity DevOps "capstone" project.
 It represents the skills acquired through the completion of this course.
-The actual application deployed by this repository of code is a simple python application that displays a web page (which includes version info, a hello message and a coloured background.)
+The actual application deployed by this repository of code is a simple python application that displays a web page (which includes version info, a hello message and a coloured background).
+Note this project uses kubernetes rolling deployments updates rather than blue / green deployment.

 ### Technoloy stacks